gabrielpereir4/gabrielpereir4/README.md

 ### Hi there 👋
 My name is Gabriel and my username is gabrielpereir4.
-I'm brazilian, and 21 years old!
+I'm a 21 years old Brazilian software dev.

 I'm currently a software development student at UNICAMP, Universidade Estadual de Campinas.
-I've already worked as a RPA Developer for 1 year and a half years.
+I've already worked as a RPA Developer for 1 year and a half years, doing low-code automations.
+I've taken part in several academic and personal projects that range from backend projects to games and websites.

 <h1>Languages I've worked with:</h1>
 <div style="display: flex; flex-direction: row;">